Canary Wharf Office Space Guide

 The transformation that has taken place in Canary Wharf in the past 20-30 years is nothing short of remarkable.
 It is now home to huge financial institutions such as JP Morgan, Barclays, Morgan Stanley and Credit Suisse, while the headquarters of The Daily Telegraph are also situated there.

 The business district is complemented by a growing range of luxury residential developments and a thriving community of restaurants, bars and nightlife.
 The nearby ExCeL centre is London’s largest exhibition hall and plays a crucial role in the ongoing development of domestic and international trade in the capital.
 The arrival of Crossrail in 2018 will also further connect Canary Wharf with north east, west and central London, while providing a through point straight to Heathrow airport.
+With all that’s on offer in the area, it’s no wonder why office space in Canary Wharf is in high demand.

 Offices to Rent in Canary Wharf